JPA - One-To-One associations explained

 Key Points to Understand

-• In a one-to-one relationship, each entity has a single corresponding entity.
-For example, if you have a Person entity and a Passport entity, each Person can have only one Passport, and each Passport can be assigned to only one Person.
+- In a one-to-one relationship, each entity has a single corresponding entity.
+For example, if you have a

-• Non-Owning (Inverse) Side: The other entity that does not contain the foreign key.
-This entity maps the relationship using the mappedBy attribute in the @OneToOne annotation.
+- Non-Owning (Inverse) Side: The other entity that does not contain the foreign key.
+This entity maps the relationship using the

-• Bidirectional: Both entities are aware of the relationship.
-Each entity will have a reference to the other entity, and both will use the @OneToOne annotation.
+@OneToOneannotation, and the other entity has no reference to the relationship. - Bidirectional: Both entities are aware of the relationship.
+Each entity will have a reference to the other entity, and both will use the

 Example